 8.1 Neither Party shall be liable to the other party for any loss or damage whatsoever or howsoever caused or arising directly or indirectly in connection with this Agreement, the Software, the Equipment or OMnet, its use or otherwise or caused by failure to deliver or perform by subcontractors, provided that neither gross negligence nor wilful behaviour has been established.

-However, Customer undertakes to indemnify and hold harmless OM of any liability directly or indirectly resulting from Customer's use of Equipment and Software not in accordance with this Agreement, including but not limited to claims from third parties.
+However, Customer undertakes to indemnify and hold harmless OM of any liability directly or indirectly resulting from Customer's use of Equipment and Software not in accordance with this Agreement, including but not limited to claims from third parties except such intellectual property infringement claims detailed in Clause 10.

-8.2 Notwithstanding the generality of Clause 8.1, OM expressly excludes liability for consequential loss or damage which may arise in respect of the Equipment, the Software or OMnet or the use thereof or in respect of other equipment or property, or for loss of data or profit, business, revenue, goodwill or anticipated savings.
+8.2 (i) Notwithstanding the generality of Clause 8.1, OM expressly excludes liability for consequential loss or damage which may arise in respect of the Equipment, the Software or OMnet or the use thereof or in respect of other equipment or property, or for loss of data or profit, business, revenue, goodwill or anticipated savings.

+(ii) Notwithstanding the generality of Clause 8.1 and except in the case of the gross negligence or wilful default of the Customer, the Customer shall not be liable for any incidental, indirect or consequential damages arising out of any breach of this Agreement, including, but without limitation, loss of profit, revenue, use, contract or goodwill or loss or corruption of or damage to any data stored electronically and / or computer software or for any loss resulting from the liability of OM to any other person howsoever arising.

 8.3 In the event that any limitation or provision contained in this Agreement shall be held to be invalid for any reason and OM becomes liable for loss or damage that would otherwise have been lawful to exclude, OM's liability in such respect shall be limited to the fee actually paid by Customer according to Clause 7.1 during the preceding twelve months.